+Body parts, debris found at Indonesian plane crash site

-Indonesian plane with 62 people on board crashed into the sea, says country’s transport minister
+Sriwijaya Air plane with 62 people on board had crashed into the sea minutes after taking off from Jakarta on Saturday.

-It is yet to be ascertained if the people on board have survived.
+Rescuers pulled out body parts and debris on Sunday from the wreckage of a Boeing passenger plane that crashed near Indonesia’s capital a day earlier, reported AFP.

+“As of this [Sunday] morning, we’ve received two [body] bags, one with passenger belongings and the other with body parts,” Jakarta Police spokesperson Yusri Yunus told a local news channel.

-An Indonesian Sriwijaya Air plane with 62 people on board crashed into the sea minutes after taking off from Jakarta on Saturday, Reuters reported, citing country’s Transport Minister Budi Karya.
-It is yet to be ascertained if the people on board have survived.
+An Indonesian Sriwijaya Air plane with 62 people on board had crashed into the sea minutes after taking off from Jakarta on Saturday, country’s Transport Minister Budi Karya had confirmed to Reuters.
 The Boeing 737-500 crashed near Laki Island, some 12 km from the airport, the minister said.
 The plane, which had departed for Pontianak in West Kalimantan, disappeared from the radar after taking off just after 2.30 pm.

-In a statement, rescue agency Basarnas said it would send a team to the Thousand Islands area, which includes the Laki Island, to help in the search for victims.
-Indonesian authorities say they have pinpointed the location where the plane crashed, reported BBC.
-More than 10 ships have been deployed to the site with navy divers.
+Officials said they were closing in on the wreckage of the flight after sonar equipment detected a signal from the aircraft, reported AP.
+“These pieces were found by the SAR [Search and Rescue] team between Lancang Island and Laki Island,” National Search and Rescue Agency Bagus Puruhito in a statement.

+Divers have marked at least three sites at the suspected crash site with orange balloons.
+“From our observation, it is strongly believed the coordinates match the ones from the plane’s last signal contact,” said Hadi Tjahjanto, head of Indonesia’s military.

 The country’s transport safety committee said that all those on board were Indonesian.
 Sriwijaya Air’s Chief Executive Officer Jefferson Irwin Jauwena said that the plane had been in good condition before the flight.